Select, Extract and Generate: Neural Keyphrase Generation with Layer-wise Coverage Attention: SEG-Net for Keyphrase Generation

 The objective of the sentence-selector is to predict the salient sentences in a document, as described in Task \ref{def:def1}.
-In a nutshell, the sentence-selector is a binary text classifier.
 Given a sentence, $s^i_x = [x_j, \ldots, x_{j+|s^i|-1}]$ from a document $x$, the selector predicts the salience probability of that input sentence.
-First, the embedding layer maps each of the words in the sentence into a $d_{model}$ dimensional vector.
-The sequence of word vectors are fed to a stack of Transformer encoder layers that produce a sequence of output representations $[o_j, \ldots, o_{j+|s^i|-1}]$ where $o_t \in R^{d_{model}}$ as described in section \ref{sec:arch}.
+First, the embedding layer maps each word in the sentence into a $d_{model}$ dimensional vector.
+The sequence of word vectors are fed to a stack of Transformer encoder layers that produce a sequence of output representations $[o_j, \ldots, o_{j+|s^i|-1}]$ where $o_t \in R^{d_{model}}$.
 Then we apply max and mean pooling on the output representations to form $s_{max}, s_{mean} \in R^{d_{model}}$ that are concatenated $s_{pool} = s_{max} \oplus s_{mean}$ to form the sentence embedding vector.
-We feed the sentence vector $s_{pool}$ through a three-layer, batch-normalized \cite{ioffe2015batch} maxout network \cite{goodfellow2013maxout} to predict the salience probability.
+We feed the vector $s_{pool}$ through a three-layer, batch-normalized \cite{ioffe2015batch} maxout network \cite{goodfellow2013maxout} to predict the salience probability.

-\subsubsection{Extractor-Generator}
+\subsection{Extractor-Generator}

-The extractor-generator module takes a list of salient sentences of a document as an input that are concatenated to form a sequence of words and predicts the present and absent keyphrases.
-We illustrate the extractor-generator module in Figure \ref{fig:reader} and briefly describe its major components as follows.
+The extractor-generator module in SEG-Net takes a list of salient sentences from a document as an input that are concatenated to form a sequence of words and predicts the present and absent keyphrases.
+We illustrate the extractor-generator module in Figure \ref{fig:reader} and describe its major components as follows.

-\textbf{Encoder.} The encoder contains an embedding layer (described in \ref{sec:emb_layer}) followed by an $L$-layer Transformer encoder.
+\paragraph{Encoder} The encoder consists of an embedding layer followed by an $L$-layer Transformer encoder.
 Each word in the input sequence $[x_1, \ldots, x_n]$ is first mapped to an embedding vector.
-Then the sequence of word embeddings is fed to the Transformer encoder that produces a sequence of contextualized word representations $[o_1^l, \ldots, o_n^l]$ where $l=1, \ldots, L$ using the multi-head self-attention mechanism (described in \ref{sec:multi-head}).
+Then the sequence of word embeddings is fed to the Transformer encoder that produces contextualized word representations $[o_1^l, \ldots, o_n^l]$ where $l=1, \ldots, L$ using the multi-head self-attention mechanism.

-\textbf{Extractor.} The extractor takes the encoded word vectors $[o_1, \ldots, o_n]$ as input and predicts the probability of each word being a constituent of a present keyphrase via a sigmoid function.
+\paragraph{Extractor} In a nutshell, the extractor acts as a 3-way classifier that predicts a tag for each word in the BIO format.
+The extractor takes $[o_1^L, \ldots, o_n^L]$ as input and predicts the probability of each word being a constituent of a present keyphrase.

 where $W_{r_1}, W_{r_2}, b_{r_1}, b_{r_2}$ are trainable parameters.